• Overall organizational direction

 • Property

-• Program Development and Implementation Support
+• Program Development and Implementation Oversight

 • Greet and assist visitors and participants